vk-cs/docs-public/docs/en/kubernetes/k8s/quick-start/quick-start.md

   {/note}

 - The `client-keystone-auth` utility.
 See [Connecting to cluster using kubectl](../connect/kubectl) for details.
-- The [kauthproxy](https://github.com/int128/kauthproxy/releases) utility.
-See [Connecting to the cluster with Kubernetes Dashboard](../connect/k8s-dashboard) for details.
 - The [curl](https://curl.se/download.html) utility.
 - [Docker Engine](https://docs.docker.com/engine/install/):
   - For Windows and macOS: Docker Desktop.